The Best Beach Resorts near Malaga

 Tivoli world amusement park and cable cars up to the top of the mountain with shows featuring birds of prey are both within walking distance of the station in Arroyo de la Miel.

-Tivoli world is a mediocre sized theme park built in the style of a traditional Spanish village.
-It features rides and roller-coasters for all ages and has a good Chinese restaurant inside which does a great set menu for less than €10 per person.
-Check out the website for opening times as hours vary throughout the season and they only open evenings in summer.
+Tivoli world is a medium sized theme park built in the style of a traditional Spanish village.
+It features lots of rides and roller-coasters for all ages and has a good Chinese restaurant inside which does a great set menu for less than €10 per person.
+There are various shows throughout the season too, check out the website for opening times as hours vary throughout the season and they only open evenings in summer.

 Every Friday morning at the Tivoli world car park is a great local market.
 Beach towels & bags, clothes, shoes, sunglasses, even fresh fruit and veg, just don’t forget to barter for a good price.short stroll up to the beautiful Santa Domingo church where the views over the Costa are simply breathtaking